Nifty outlook and top trading ideas by Prabhudas Lilladher

 Nifty outlook and few trading ideas by Vaishali Parekh, research analyst - technical research at Prabhudas Lilladher.

-The stock has been consolidating for the past 7-8 days and has got a good support at around Rs 1,220 levels which is also where the 200-DMA lies.
-Now it has given a positive bullish candle and looks promising to give an upward move.
-The RSI indicator has recently given a trend reversal signaling a buy and with decent volume participation, we recommend a buy in this stock for an upside target of Rs 1,330 keeping a stop loss of Rs 1,200.
+The stock has been on the rise with a positive bias and is on the verge of testing the significant 200 DMA moving average and we anticipate a breakout above that level to see further upward movement in the near term future.
+The indicators are favourable and with the chart looking attractive supported by good volume participation, we recommend a buy in this stock for an upside target of 89 keeping a stop loss of 75.

 Disclaimer: The analyst may have positions in any or all the stocks mentioned above.